-1. Vaccine Act opinions concerning the general credibility of Dr. Geier as an expert witness view, then that would be yet another reason to discount the value of the Young-Geier article.
+1. Vaccine Act opinions concerning the general credibility of Dr. Geier as an expert witness a.
+Criticisms of Dr. Geier for offering testimony outside his area of medical specialty

 In many Vaccine Act cases, stretching over many years, special masters or judges of this court have offered negative comments on the credibility, credentials, honesty, or other aspects of the testimony or opinions of Dr. Mark Geier.